jcgerhard/cflib/.github/instructions/coding-standards.md

 # Coding Standards

-## Script naming conventions
+## Naming conventions

-- Use snake_case for variables, functions, and methods
+- Use camelCase for variables, functions, and methods
+- Use ⁠UPPERCASE_WITH_UNDERSCORES for global/immutable constants
-- Use snake_case with ALL_CAPS for constants
+- Use ⁠camelCase for local constants

+## Function conventions

+- Required parameters should be defined first
+- Optional parameters should be defined last
+- Optional parameters should be defined as an "options" object
+- Using deconstruction for the "options" object is preferred
+- Apply meaningfull names to parameters
+- Use default values for optional parameters

 ## Coding restrictions